Field Trips, Outdoor Ed & Service Learning Trip

 Middle School Outdoor Education

 Each year Middle School students embark on an outdoor educational experience in early autumn.
 Outdoor Education at Woodland tasks each student with a series of challenges in the spirit of recreational adventure, which cultivate community, mutual trust, and communication skills.
 Through each journey, they begin to master basic outdoor competencies such as navigation and camping, while enhancing personal competencies like effective group dynamics and responsibility.
 These experiences building both the student's self-reliance along with their interdependence.
-In 2019-20, our fifth grade travels to Lake Tahoe, sixth grade to Yosemite National Park, seventh grade to Camp Cazadero on the Russian River, and our eighth grade class to the Eastern Sierras.
+In October of 2023, our fifth grade traveled to Camp Monte Toyon, sixth grade to Grizzy Creek Ranch, seventh grade to Big Sur, and eighth grade began their backpacking experience at Point Reyes before hiking along the coastline.

 Service Learning Trip